Helen MacNamara: Deputy Cabinet Secretary

-In spring 2020, MacNamara was promoted to become the Deputy Cabinet Secretary, a permanent secretary-level role in which she leads the Cabinet Secretariat group in the Cabinet Office and advises the Prime Minister on the operation of the cabinet government and collective agreement, machinery of government, propriety and ethics and the Special Adviser and Ministerial Codes.
-She also manages the government's relationship with independent offices established in statute, including the Civil Service Commission.
+In spring 2020, MacNamara was promoted to become the Deputy Cabinet Secretary, a permanent secretary-level role in which she led the Cabinet Secretariat group in the Cabinet Office and advised the Prime Minister on the operation of the cabinet government and collective agreement, machinery of government, propriety and ethics and the Special Adviser and Ministerial Codes.
+She also managed the government's relationship with independent offices established in statute, including the Civil Service Commission.

+MacNamara was working in Downing Street during the very early part of the COVID-19 pandemic.
+MacNamara claimed during this time she tried repeatedly to raise the lack of personal protective equipment (PPE) designed for women’s bodies.
+It emerged in Sue Gray's report that MacNamara had provided a karaoke machine during one of the illegal gatherings in Number 10 on 18 June 2020, during the COVID-19 lockdown.
+In April 2022 she was issued with a fixed penalty notice for her role in the gathering and she issued an apology for her “error of judgment”.

 In July 2020, it was erroneously reported that MacNamara would leave her job the next month, to become permanent secretary of an unspecified government department.

-In January 2021 it was announced that she would leave her job the next month in preparation for a move to the private sector later in the year.
+In January 2021 it was announced that she would leave her job the next month in preparation for a move to the private sector later in the year, working for the Premier League.

-MacNamara was appointed Companion of the Order of the Bath (CB) in the 2021 Birthday Honours.
+In the 2021 Birthday Honours, MacNamara was appointed Companion of the Order of the Bath (CB) for public service.

-In April 2022 she was issued with a Fixed Penalty Notice in the Partygate controversy.
+In November 2023, MacNamara gave evidence to the UK Covid-19 Inquiry.

 Personal life

+MacNamara is married to Alex Towers, a former civil servant, who was previously Director of the now-defunct BBC Trust.
+They have four children.

-MacNamara featured in Management Today's list of 35 women leaders under 35 and in the 50 women to watch working in the cultural sector.
-She has been as a trustee of the Target Ovarian Cancer charity and a Governor of Goldsmiths College.
-She is married to Alex Towers, previously Director of the now-defunct BBC Trust.
+In 2011 MacNamara featured in Management Todays list of 35 women leaders under 35 and in the 50 women to watch working in the cultural sector.
+She has been a trustee of the Target Ovarian Cancer charity (from 2008–2013) and a Governor of Goldsmiths College.

+In popular culture

+In the 2023 Channel 4 docudrama Partygate, MacNamara was played by Charlotte Ritchie.